spryker-projects/cypress-boilerplate/README.md

 ## Description

-This repository offers a boilerplate to help you quickly integrate Cypress E2E testing framework into your Spryker projects, including support for Marketplace B2B and other business models.
-While it doesn't provide a full set of automated tests out of the box, it lays a strong foundation for building your own test suites.
-A detailed [Wiki](https://github.com/spryker-projects/cypress-boilerplate/wiki) section is also available, offering guides and best practices to help you maximize the boilerplate’s potential.
+This repository provides a comprehensive boilerplate designed to help developers and QA engineers quickly integrate the Cypress E2E testing framework into their Spryker projects, including support for Marketplace B2B and other business models.
+While it doesn't come with a full set of automated tests out of the box, it offers a strong foundation for building custom test suites.
+The repository also includes detailed guides, best practices, and real examples in the [Wiki](https://github.com/spryker-projects/cypress-boilerplate/wiki) section to help you optimize and streamline your Cypress implementation for end-to-end testing.

 ### Key Features